fsstudio-team/ZeroSimROSUnity/README.md

 7. Copy URDF from Docker to host:

 ```
-# create a directory to store the URDF and meshes
+# create a directory and a sub-directory to store the URDF and meshes
-mkdir my_leo_robot
+mkdir -p my_leo_robot/leo_description

 # copy the URDF
 docker cp my_zerosim_vnc_docker:/tmp/leo_sim.urdf ./my_leo_robot